DairyFarmers/dfi-ml-service/README.md

 ```

-## To get the result access following end point with the give request body type
+## To get the result access following end point with the given request body type
 ```
 localhost:5000/bulkRequest
 ```